 God then demonstrated atonement, the way humans repair their sin-damaged relationship with him.
 He substituted other lives for their lives.
 He killed animals and covered the naked, unprotected human flesh with the animal skins.
 The man and the woman would have been covered in blood from the freshly skinned hides.

 Remember, Adam and his wife had named all the animals, i.e. identified each of them according to their unique characteristics, so knew them personally.
-Imagine having your pet dog, who you’ve hand-fed and cuddled and with whom you are emotionally close like a child, slaughtered because of what you’ve done.
+Imagine having your pet dog, whom you’ve hand-fed and cuddled and who you emotionally treat like a child, slaughtered because of what you’ve done.
 You wear her skin plastered against yours, like a skin graft.
 I would be horrified, sobbing, shocked into realization of the significance of my sin, screaming my repentance, deeply conscious that I am alive only because another died in my place and that my life is now merged with the one who died.

 “Unto Adam also and to his wife did the LORD God make coats of skins, and clothed them.”
 (Gen 3:21)